UroshUchiha/bentokun.github.io/_posts/2018-05-07-New approach to Stubbing.md

   1. **We have the signatures**: Extract it from the SDK legally, we can have a list of signatures for each Symbain platform.
   Currently, there is signatures for epoc9 (since I'm lazy to unpack)
   2. **We have the declaration**: Interface class and headers are public available via SDK.
 This can helps us create typeinfos and vtables

+Unfortunately
+    1. There's no tools to dump vtables of a MSVC LIB file.
+    2. Kernel emulation is not EKA2L1 (no system calls emulated), EKA2L1 emulates user interface library and graphic library.

 Therefore, I decided to take a unique approach.
 Documented here (**state: UNFINISHED**) :